-The Office of Electricity developed initiatives as part of the American-Made Challenges program, which incentivizes innovation through prizes, training, teaming, and mentoring by connecting the nation’s entrepreneurs and innovators to America’s National Labs and the private sector.
+The U.S. Department of Energy’s Office of Electricity (OE) launched a series of prizes as part of the American-Made Challenges program, which incentivizes innovation through prizes, training, teaming, and mentoring by connecting the nation’s entrepreneurs and innovators to America’s National Labs and the private sector.

-Total prize pool of $300,000 with up to ten winners total, including up to five to be named Storage Innovations Champions who will receive $50,000, each.
+This competition invited innovators to submit nascent or emerging technology proposals for grid-scale energy storage.
+Total prize pool of $300,000 with up to ten winners total, including five Storage Innovations Champions who received $50,000 each.

 Since the American-Made Challenges program launched in 2018, the U.S. Department of Energy has awarded close to $100 million in cash and incentives to competitors for their projects spanning topics such as solar, water, geothermal, buildings, hydrogen, energy storage, transportation, technology transitions, manufacturing, and more.
 This program is administered by the National Renewable Energy Laboratory.